-- Do you or your children play instruments?
+- Do you or your children play musical instruments?

 If you answered “Yes” to any of the questions above, then you should consider sound control technology in your new home or space.
-Sound control isn't just for high-rises and condos.
-Incorporating this kind of technology into your construction plans can improve the quality of the home, and your day to day satisfaction.
+Sound control isn’t just for high-rises and condos; incorporating this kind of technology into your construction plans can improve the quality of your home and your day-to-day satisfaction.

-It is important to think about sound control technology early on, and incorporate it into the architectural drawings.
-While this post will focus mostly on sound control within the home, you may also want to consider sound control from outside the home, especially if you live near a busy highway, road or airport.
+It’s important to think about sound control technology early on and to incorporate it into the architectural drawings.
+While this post will focus mostly on sound control within the home, you may also want to consider it outside the home, especially if you live near a busy highway, road or airport.
 There are a number of resources on the internet to help you with that research.

-The sound control methods you use can effect the overall construction of the home.
-For example, the sound control method you use under your wood floors can affect the thickness of your subfloor, which will impact your stair construction, cabinet and door installation.
-The type of sound proofing you choose for your walls will affect the type of material, source and potential sub-contractor your builder uses.
+The methods or approaches you use may affect the overall construction of the home.
+For example, sound control efforts made under wood floors might affect the thickness of your subfloor, which could then impact your stair construction, cabinet and door installation, etc. The sound-proofing you choose for your walls may affect the type of material, source and potential sub-contractor your builder uses.